umarhussain15/se2-reverse-proxy-go/README.rst

 Organization
 ------------

-* **deadline:** TBA
+* **Hard deadline: 15.12.2019**

-* You will have two opportunities to test your solution before the deadline.
+* Your solution will be tested at least three times per week in the time before the deadline.
-* We will test all repositories on *TBA* and *TBA* and publish the results on the course website.
+* If your solution fails one or multiple tests, you will *not* receive a detailed explanation of the reasons why it failed.
+* Your task is to figure it out on your own.
+However, we will provide information about the current state of your solution.
 * The results of these intermediate tests are not graded.
 Only the final result matters.
-* If your solution fails a test, you will *not* receive a detailed explanation of the reasons why it failed.
-* Your task is to figure it out on your own.
+* We will finally evaluate all repositories on *15.12.2019*.

-* Git usage is mandatory (multiple commits with meaningful messages)
+* Usage of Git is mandatory (multiple commits with meaningful messages)
-* Go is mandatory
+* GO is mandatory
 * You have to work alone
 * Don't share code, if so you will immediately fail the assignment.
 * Ask questions in the `Auditorium <https://auditorium.inf.tu-dresden.de/en/groups/110631002>`_

 Task description
 ----------------